Affluent Chinese have been moving to Japan since the COVID lockdowns

 "In Tokyo, I advise them to purchase property near subway stations or those which have a view of Tokyo tower, because I'm sure their price won't go down," Liu says.

-"One hundred years ago, all those revolutionaries came to Japan and found Japan as a good base as it were, to prepare for the political change," says Akio Takahara, a political scientist and China expert at Tokyo University.
+"One hundred years ago, all those revolutionaries came to Japan and found Japan as a good base, as it were, to prepare for the political change," says Akio Takahara, a political scientist and China expert at the University of Tokyo.

 "And it is possible that Japan will play some kind of a role similar to that in the future," he adds.